sumonbis/PathORAM/README.md

 ## Performance
 For each access, we go through the whole path twice, once for reading and again for writing.
 So, we need to access twice the depth of the tree.
-Since, depth is dlog2(N)e, the performance also sticks to that.
+Since, depth is `ceiling(logN)`, the performance also sticks to that.

 ## Unit Test